 Click on the default Hello World TextView to select it.
 In the properties area on the right, type in an ID of displayArea.
 Change the text from Hello World to Display Area.
 (We won't worry about setting up string resources.
 But you should in a real app.)
 Your layout and properties area should look like this in earlier versions of Android Studio:

-When you click the X, the bottom constraint should disappear:
+When you click the X or cross, the bottom constraint should disappear:

 Now set a top margin by selecting 8 from the dropdown box (the dropdown box appears when you move your mouse to the top 0):

 We can now add the radio buttons.
 However, radio buttons are held in a container called a RadioGroup.
 So we need to add one of these first.

 In the Palette in earlier Android Studio versions, click on the Containers category and select the RadioGroup:

 In later versions, click the Buttons category to find RadioGroup:

 Before dragging a RadioGroup to your layout, make sure AutoConnect is turned on: